BlizzCrafter/MonoGame.Forms/README.md

 > Note: You need to set the .Net Framework version to 4.5.1 to install from NuGet!

 ***

+### Tutorial

+The following tutorial is working exactly the same on both libraries (DX and GL).

 #### Creating a simple [DrawWindow](https://github.com/sqrMin1/MonoGame.Forms/wiki/3D4B182C)